 With compatible printers, the program detects the level of ink in your printer and sends you new ink as soon as it detects you are about to run out!

 Instead of running out of ink mid-print job (I’ve been there–more times than I wish to admit!), you will have the ink you need, without having to run out to the store (a major plus of the program for me!).

 Plans start at $2.99 per month for this service and go up to $9.99 per month.
 The lower plan is recommended for occasional printing–or no more than 50 pages per month.
-This is the plan we got for right now, as we do not print as much as a full-time homeschooling family would print.
+This is the plan we got for now, as we don’t print as much as full-time homeschooling families would print.

 The $9.99 plan is for families who print up to 300 pages per month.
 There is also a middle-level plan: $4.99 per month for families who print up to 100 pages per month.